StarSheriff2/Weather-App-Calendar---frontend/README.md

     - Paste your key where it says "your key here"

 3. Finally, you will also need to create a variable to store the development address:
-    - Just paste this into your .env file:
+    - Just paste this into your .env.development file:
     <code>REACT_APP_WEATHER_APP_CALENDAR_API=http://127.0.0.1:3001/</code>

-      - Your .env file should look something like this:
+      - Your .env.development file should look something like this:
       ![env file screenshot](./.github/images/env_file_screenshot.png)

 ## Development